NikBit101/Web-based-Hangman-game/README.md

 # allowing the user to use both the keyboard and buttons to choose their letter.

 # [4] Generating randoms moved from client to server

+# [5] Improved the wins/losses grabbed from server and set on client